Buffering Britain · Working Note

 Approx. weighted avg.~19~21

 We use the same usage-period structure as for speed.
 Latency is more sensitive to congestion than throughput: when a cell is at capacity, packets queue and latency spikes.
+We assume:

 PeriodShare of usageLatency (ms)